mgondan/rolog/README.md

 2. Download and install a recent RStudio from https://www.rstudio.com/

-3. Download RTools4.0 from https://cran.r-project.org/bin/windows/Rtools/rtools40.html and install it, preferably into c:\rtools40, which is
+3. Download RTools4.0 from https://cran.r-project.org/bin/windows/Rtools/rtools40.html and install it, preferably into c:\rtools40, which is the default.

-   the default.
+4. The pacman repository of Rtools does not include git, so I installed git for Windows (Git - Downloading Package) and made it accessible to the path.

-4. Invoke c:\rtools40\mingw64.exe
+5. Invoke c:\rtools40\mingw64.exe

-5. A shell appears, type `pacman -Syu`
+6. A shell appears, type `pacman -Syu`

-6. `pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-make mingw-w64-x86_64-libjpeg mingw-w64-x86_64-libyaml mingw-w64-x86_64-pcre mingw-w64-x86_64-libarchive`
+7. `pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-make mingw-w64-x86_64-libjpeg mingw-w64-x86_64-libyaml mingw-w64-x86_64-pcre mingw-w64-x86_64-libarchive`

-7. Check if R is working: Either use R from the command line, or RGui or RStudio.
+8. Check if R is working: Either use R from the command line, or RGui or RStudio.

 `/c/Program\ Files/R/R-4.1.2/bin/R`